asvd/helios-kernel/README.md

 Second argument, the success callback, is a function which is called after all demanded modules and their dependencies are successfully loaded and initialized.
-Inside that callback you may start using the objects provided by the requested modules.
+Inside this callback you may start using the objects provided by the requested modules.

-Third argument is a failure callback which will be called in case if some of the requested modules (or their dependency) has failed to be loaded.
-Reasons could be very different (from syntax error and to network problems), therefore you must implement some reasonable fallback or cancellation behaviour for the loading failure.
+Third argument is a failure callback which will be called in case if some of the requested modules (or their dependencies has failed to be loaded.
+Reasons could be very different (from syntax error to network problems), therefore you must implement some reasonable fallback or cancellation behaviour for the loading failure.

-The returned value of `kernel.require()` is a reservation ticket, a special object corresponding to the single `require()` act.
-You will need the ticket to unload requested modules in the future when you don't need them anymore.
+The returned value of `kernel.require()` is a reservation ticket, a special object corresponding to a single `require()` act.
+You will need the ticket if you wish to unload requested modules in the future when you don't need them anymore.

 Therefore, dynamically loading a module looks like this: